davidgrab/meta-app/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 To report a bug or request a feature, please open an issue on our [GitHub Issues page](https://github.com/davidgrab/meta-app/issues).

+## 🗺️ Roadmap

+- Migrate the JCR method logic from `R/bivariate_meta.R` into the `jcrmeta/` package for reuse and testability.
+See `docs/JCR_PACKAGE_MIGRATION.md` for the step-by-step plan.

 ## 📜 License